 I could use a tour company and go on a guided walk, or I could just do the walk from Sarria, a walk just over 100 km to Santiago, the necessary amount of kilometres to walk to be officially deemed a pilgrim.

-At the end I will stride my way (or limp in as the case may be) into the Pilgrim’s Office in Santiago and present my pilgrim passport (Credencial) where all the stamps I have collected along the way will be reviewed and for my effort I will be presented with a Compostela (certificate of completion).
+At the end of this journey, I will stride my way (or limp in as the case may be) into the Pilgrim’s Office in Santiago, present my pilgrim passport (Credencial), where all the stamps I have collected along the way will be reviewed.
+And for my effort, I will be presented with a Compostela (certificate of completion).

 But what’s not to love about a good challenge?